 Beavers are semi-aquatic mammals.
 They are the largest native European rodent and measure up to a metre in length.
 They have a long, flattened tail which they use as a rudder and webbed feet that are used for propulsion.
 Beavers generally inhabit lowland riparian woodland bordering slow-moving streams or ponds.
 They live in lodges which they construct from tree branches and sticks, and they build dams to control water movement.
 They are completely vegetarian and eat both the lush green parts and the woody stems and trunks of trees, as well as a variety of rushes and sedges.
 They live in family groups and produce kits (young) every year.

 The European beaver (Castor fiber) was present in the UK until the 16th century, when it was hunted to extinction for its pelts, meat and musk oil.
-Since the early 1990s there has been a growing movement to see the species reintroduced, which has culminated in the Scottish Beaver Trial in Argyll, which has just come to an end.
+From the early 1990s onwards, there was a growing movement to see the species reintroduced.
+This led to the 5 year Scottish Beaver Trial in Argyll, which ran from 2009 to 2014.
+Subsequent to that, the Scottish Government announced in November 2016 that beavers were officially recognised as a native species and that the populations in Argyll and Tayside could continue live to free in the country.

 We are legally obliged by various European directives to consider the reintroduction of the beaver and, at Trees for Life, we believe that we also have an ethical obligation to reintroduce the species, given that we caused its extinction.
 There are also likely to be significant benefits from tourism and estimates have shown that beavers could bring in £2 million a year in revenue.